 Somewhere in Bohemia, people gather to celebrate a Medieval Easter and today via the internet, we’ll be joining them at the Křivoklát Castle which is located in the Central Bohemia Region of the Czech Republic.

 Křivoklát was founded in the 12th century, belonging to the kings of Bohemia.
-During the reign of Přemysl Otakar II a large, monumental royal castle was built, later rebuilt by king Václav IV and later enlarged by King Vladislav of Jagellon.
+During the reign of Přemysl Otakar II a large, monumental royal castle was built, later rebuilt by King Václav IV and later enlarged by King Vladislav of Jagellon.

-The castle was damaged by fire several times.
 It was turned into a harsh prison and the building slowly deteriorated.
 During the 19th century, the family of Fürstenberg became the owners of the castle and had it reconstructed after a fire in 1826.

 Today the castle serves as a museum, tourist destination and place for theatrical exhibitions.
 The castle houses a fine collection of hunting weapons, Gothic paintings and many old books.